jasonmzx/arduino/ESP32-OV7670-NO-FIFO-WiFi_Server/readme.md

 - This attempt **wasn't** a success due to the poor quality of bitmap that the OV7670 was capturing & displaying.
 - Nevertheless, was a great learning experience and lots of fun!

-Here's a video small showcase:
+Here's a 1 Minute-long Video showcase:
 [https://youtu.be/EvHdvr4vhDo](https://youtu.be/EvHdvr4vhDo)

-###Picture of Canada Dry Ginger-Ale Soda Can:
+### Picture of Canada Dry Ginger-Ale Soda Can:
 ![Soda Can](./can_of_soda.png)